 The Women’s Department

-The Women’s Department exists to advocate for women students on campus.
-We work to make the university a safe place for women, facilitate feminist activism, run campaigns, and, of course, host fabulous events!
+The Women’s Department exists to advocate for women and non-binary students on campus.
+We work to make the university a safe place for women and non-binary students, facilitate feminist activism, run campaigns, and, of course, host fabulous events!

-The department is run by a Women’s Officer who was elected in the previous year.
+The department is run by Women’s Officers who are elected in the student elections the previous year.

 The Women’s Room

-The Women’s Room is a designated women’s safe space.
-Located on the first floor of Union House, the Women’s Room is an autonomous place where women can feel comfortable and safe to be themselves without having to share the space with men or undergo male scrutiny.
+The Women’s Room is a designated safe space for women and non-binary students.
+Located on the first floor of Union House, the Women’s Room is an autonomous place where women and non-binary students can feel comfortable and safe to be themselves without having to share the space with men or undergo male scrutiny.
 It provides a space for women to relax, talk to each other, collaborate, organise, discuss issues or read literature/brochures without embarrassment or self-censorship.
-It is a non-competitive and supportive space, as well as a great place to meet and get to know amazing women!
+It is a non-competitive and supportive space, as well as a great place to meet and get to know amazing women and non-binary students!

 You can chill out here, study, rest, eat your lunch or join in a discussion.
 Facilities in the Women’s Room include free tea, tampons, pads, dams, lube and condoms, and access to couches, a fridge, a microwave and a computer.
 There is information on women’s health, services for women on and off campus, sexual and reproductive health, and fun stuff to get involved in.
 We have a large bookshelf full of wonderful women-centred books you can borrow.